ctrf-io/github-test-reporter/README.md

 **🧘 Super flexible:** start fast with powerful built-in reports or go fully custom with your own templates

-**🤖 AI-powered analysis:** explains why tests failed and how to fix them
+**🤖 Continuous AI:** summarize failed tests and get explanations of them with contextual insights

 **🔌 Framework-agnostic:** works with any testing tool